kumahq/kuma-website/docs/docs/1.1.1/networking/transparent-proxying.md

 #### firewalld support

-On hosts where `firewalld` is used as a firewall manament and `iptables` wrapper, `kumactl install transparent-proxy` provides a dedicated flag `--store-firewalld` which will make the relevant rules persist across host restarts.
-The changes are being stored in `/etc/firewalld/direct.xml`, and there is no `uninstall` counterpart of the installation procedure.
+If you run `firewalld` to manage firewalls and wrap iptables, add the `--store-firewalld` flag to `kumactl install transparent-proxy`.
+This persists the relevant rules across host restarts.
+The changes are stored in `/etc/firewalld/direct.xml`.
+There is no uninstall command for this feature.

 ### Data plane proxy resource